A-725-K/Featherweight-Java-FJ-Calculus/README.md

 Implementation of an interactive interpreter for the calculus Featherweight Java.

 ## Info
-This project was entirely developed under *Parrot OS* operating system, in *GNU-Emacs* text-editor, with the well-known softwaer engineering technique *Test First*.
+This project was entirely developed under *Parrot OS* operating system, in *GNU-Emacs* text-editor, with the well-known software engineering technique *Test First*.
 The aim of this project is part of the exam *Principles and Paradigms of Programming Languages* that took place at the *University of Genoa*, during the second semester of the academic year 2018/2019 for the Master Degree in *Computer Science*.
 The code is written in **Haskell** with the only exception of the tests, since they are written in **Bash**.

 ## Getting started
 First of all you have to clone or download this repository, with the command: